embeddedcrab/freertos_tcpip_eth_port_xmc4500relax/README.md

-# Linux_4_ARM
+## Linux_4_ARM (XMC4500 Relax Kit, FreeRTOS w/Plus and more to come..)
-This repository contains steps to use linux environemnt for ARM development.
+This repository contains Demo project on ARM processor in linux environemnt.

 You need ARM GNU toolchain for compilation and build which can be downloaded from ARM official website and JLink pack.